christine-zhang1/cs180/proj6/index.md

 7. Copy the values in this result into the desired spot in the target image `trg`.
 8. Repeat this process for all 3 channels of the image.

 Here are my results using this procedure for a penguin and a snowy mountain with hikers.
+I scaled down the penguin image to make it smaller in the snowy mountain image.

 <div style="display: grid; grid-template-columns: repeat(2, 1fr); grid-gap: 10px; padding: 20px; max-width: 1200px; margin: auto; align-items: center; justify-items: center;">
     <div style="text-align: center;">